 The JetComfy pillow costs $49.99 and can be purchased at the JetComfy website (use coupon code INDY for a 10 percent discount, good through December 31, 2016) or at Amazon.com.

-Want to win a set of gently used red packing cubes?
+Want to give it a try?
+We’re giving away a JetComfy pillow.
 Leave a comment below by 11:59 p.m.
-ET on October 27, 2014.
-We’ll pick one person at random to win the bag.
+ET on Wednesday, August 31, 2016.
+We’ll pick one winner at random to win the JetComfy pillow.
 This giveaway is open only to residents of the Lower 48 United States and the District of Columbia.
 To read the full contest rules, click here.

 Editor’s Note: This contest has ended.
-The winner is Roanne Coplin, who will receive a set of gently used packing cubes.
+The winner of the JetComfy pillow is Jessica Chen.
 Congratulations!
 Stay tuned for further chances to win.